NicholasBunn/PortableRouter/README.md

 reboot
 ```

-Once the Pi has rebooted you should be able to see the network as 'OpenWRT' and you should also be able to connect to the network too (although you won't have internet access yet)!
+Once the Pi has rebooted you should be able to see the network as **OpenWRT** and you should also be able to connect to the network too (although you won't have internet access yet)!

 ## Configure the network interface

-Connect to your Pi's network (OpenWRT) and, in your browser, connect to the GUI using the IP address you set (10.71.71.1) or the hostname you used (router.home).
+Connect to your Pi's network (**OpenWRT**) and, in your browser, connect to the GUI using the IP address you set (**10.71.71.1**) or the hostname you used (**router.home**).
 Once here, log in as admin with the password you used right at the beginning.

-Now you're in the GUI, have a little explore around here if you'd like, it's a really nice interface and there is some great functionality built in!
+Now you're in the GUI, have a little explore around here if you'd like, it's a really nice interface and there is some great functionality built in (I personally thought the signal strength analyser/channel mapper was really cool)!

-When you're ready to carry on, go into '>network>interfaces' to configure our new USB interface.
-Click on 'add new interface' and name in WAN, use the DHCP client protocol, and select the usb0 interface that we've just added (or the appropriate interface if you're not using the Zero).
-Finally, in the firewall settings, set he zone setting to wan (the red one).
+When you're ready to carry on, go into >**network**>**interfaces** to configure our new USB interface.
+Click on **add new interface** and name in **WAN**, use the **DHCP client** protocol, and select the **usb0** interface that we've just added (or the appropriate interface if you're not using the Zero).
+Finally, in the firewall settings, set the zone setting to **wan** (the red one).

 Now you have a wireless router!
 If you connact an ethernet cable from your home router to the USB port (using an appropriate adapter) you will have internet acces through the Pi's wifi network.
 But we want things to be the other way around.
 So while we're on the interfaces tab, we're going to switch things around.
-Edit the LAN configuration so taht it is assigned usb0 device, and edit the WAN interface configuration so that it is assigned to the br-lan (bridge wide-area network) device.
+Edit the **LAN** configuration so that it is assigned **usb0** device, and edit the **WAN** interface configuration so that it is assigned to the **br-lan** (bridge wide-area network) device.

 Now hit save and apply, and everything should be working as inteded!
 We could do this through command line too, but there is a lot of potential to make a mistake here and to forget something, so instead I opted to use the web (Luci) interface.
 If you plug the USB stem (or microUSB to USB cable) from the Pi into your laptop, it should show up as an ethernet connection.
 Now if you log into the Pi using the interface you can scan and connect to any network available in the area!
 This Pi will now act as an additional router between your device and the router providing the internet :)